What the heck is going on, you ask? Say hello to Tersus.

 Ending AdSense

 Last month, I decided to place Google AdSense ads onto single entries on the site.
 1.5 weeks later I’m ending the AdSense Experiment.
 In practice, AdSense is a good idea, but for a small site like this it’s unnecessary and adds nothing to my site.
-I learned a few things during the experiment: Ads aren’t always relevent.
-As a matter of … Read the rest of this item
+I learned a few things during the experiment: Ads aren’t … Read the rest of this item

 This item was posted by Chris Harrison.